netor27/features-webapp/README.md

 ALTER USER apiuser CREATEDB;
 ```

-* Update the contents of config.py with the values for your database name, database user, database host.
-The current values are used for docker images
+* If you change any value, update the configuration in the config.py file with the values for your database name, user, password, host and port.

-* The app will initialize the schema by itself the first time it runs
+* The app will initialize the schema by itself the first time it runs.

 ### Running the service